jphaugla/nextEcommerce/README.md

 npm run load
 ```

-Can edit the load parameters by changing this line *"load": "node scripts/run-load.js 5 2000 40",* in [package.json](package.json)
+Can edit the load parameters by changing this line *load:node scripts/run-load.js 5 2000 40,* in [package.json](package.json)
 where 5 is number of sessions, 2000 is number of orders per session, and 40 is restock interval
 ---